안녕하세요! 토미입니다.

 For example,

-I recently started to watch Korean dramas and I realized it is very interesting.
+I recently started watching Korean dramas and realized they are exciting.

 For the third sentence, try to use -았/었으면 하다 “I would be grateful if (sub) would do.”